levidurfee/do-alpha/README.md

 Tags 					| 7				| 5			 |
 **Total**               | **98**		| **44**	 |

-*This does not take into account the docs, tests, and doFactory.*
+*This does not take into account the docs, tests, and Factory.*